-The development of agriculture was a watershed moment in humanity.
-Humans ability to engineer the environment to generate enough food to sustain massive population growth was the first profound change in the relationship between fully-modern humans and the environment.
-The advent of agriculture kickstarted a wider range of advancements from the use of fire and prepared food to self-driving machinery.
+The development of agriculture was a turning point for humanity.
+Humans’ ability to engineer the environment to produce enough food to sustain massive population growth was the first significant change in the relationship between fully-modern humans and the environment.
+The advent of agriculture triggered a wider range of advancements, from growing crops, fire, and cooked food to self-driving machinery.

-With a global population projection of 9.7 billion people by 2050, agricultural production will need to increase by at least 70% from current levels to serve nutritional trends.
+With a global population projection of 9.7 billion people by 2050, agricultural production must increase by at least 70% from current levels to serve nutritional trends.

-Agriculture has moved us forward us so far in 12,000 years, but we are now at a turning point.
-And with a global population projection of 9.7 billion people by 2050, agricultural production will need to increase by at least 70% from current levels to serve nutritional trends.
-Now more than ever, the pressure on farmers to produce nutritious products is putting our planet’s health under even more stress.
+Agriculture has moved us forward for 12,000 years, but we are now at a turning point.
+With a global population projection of 9.7 billion people by 2050, agricultural production must increase by at least 70% from current levels to serve nutritional trends.
+The pressure on the agriculture industry to produce more nutritious products is putting more pressure on the health of our planet than ever before.

-New advancements in technologies ranging from robotics and drones to computer vision software have completely transformed modern agriculture.
+New technological advancements in modern farming, ranging from robotics and agricultural drones to computer vision software, have entirely transformed modern agriculture.
 Farmers now have access to tools that will help them meet the demands of our world’s ever-increasing population.

-Farm automation, often associated with “smart farming”, is technology that makes farms more efficient and automates the crop or livestock production cycle.
-An increasing number of companies are working on robotics innovation to develop drones, autonomous tractors, robotic harvesters, automatic watering, and seeding robots.
-Although these technologies are fairly new, the industry has seen an increasing number of traditional agriculture companies adopt farm automation into their processes.
+Many agriculture technology companies are now working on robotics innovation to develop drone operations, autonomous tractors, robotic harvesters, automatic watering and seeding robots.
+Although these technologies are relatively new, the agricultural sector has seen an increasing number of traditional agriculture companies adopt farm automation into their processes.

 Seeding and Weeding

-Farm automation technology addresses major issues like a rising global population, farm labor shortages, and changing consumer preferences.
+Automated farming addresses significant issues such as a rising global population, farm labor shortages, and changing consumer preferences.
 The benefits of automating traditional farming processes are monumental.

-Consumers preferences are shifting towards organic and sustainably-produced products.
-With automation technology, produce reaches consumers faster, fresher, and more sustainably.
-Increase in productivity from automation increases the yield and rate of production, therefore reducing costs for consumers.
+Consumers' preferences are shifting towards organic and sustainable products.
+With automated farming, produce reaches consumers faster, fresher, and more sustainable.
+An increase in productivity from automation increases the yield and rate of production, reducing consumer costs.

 Reduced Environmental Footprint

 There are still some challenges to overcome.
-High costs to adopt robotic technologies presents a huge barrier to entry for farmers, especially in developing countries.
-For example, robotic planters must carry water or pesticides with significant weight; the hardware must be built differently, which results in higher costs to make it a larger size.
-Technical issues and breakdown of equipment also present high costs to fix for such specialized equipment.
+High costs to adopt robotic technologies can be a considerable barrier to entry for farmers, especially in developing countries; Technical issues and equipment breakdown can also present high fees to fix such specialized equipment.
 Farmers must combine their knowledge and experience with these new technologies to fully utilize farm automation.